 Today’s entertainment picks:

-v Bluegrass festival, noon to midnight: Sixteen bands will perform (free admission) in the ballroom of the Park Inn, 3377 New Castle Road, West Middlesex, Pa.

-v Maple Syrup Festival, 8 a.m. to 2 p.m.: Syrup tapping and boiling will be demonstrated at this fun family event, which also includes a pancake breakfast ($6) at the Lariccia center in Boardman Park.
+v Maple Syrup festival, 8 a.m. to 2 p.m.: Syrup making demonstrations and a pancake breakfast ($6) mark this annual event at Boardman Park’s Lariccia Center; boardmanpark.com.

 ENTERTAINMENT NEWS